LucieBertiere/Rating-toxic-comments/README.md

 - 1 if the comment is threat
 - 1 if the comment is insult
 - 1 if the comment is identity_hate

+#### Using SVD :

+#### Using Ridge Regression :
+Using the same Ridge model as the one we did with the first idea, we increase our score by almost 0.01.